ITCS333/examples/ch4/README.md

 2. [Example 2](attribute.md): Attributes Selectors.
 3. [Example 3](pseudo.md): Pseudo Classes.

-Each link will take you to an explination of the example.
+Each link will take you to an explanation of the example.